 The program provides theoretical and hands-on field and lab training for students on the path to graduate school in ecology, behavior, evolutionary biology, conservation biology, or wildlife ecology.
-Wildlife and Conservation Biology students have the option to pursue the Environmental Studies Certificate or the Geographic Information (GIS) Certificate.
+Wildlife and conservation biology majors have the option to pursue the Environmental Studies certificate or the Geographic Information certificate.

 Admission Requirements

-In the past, Biological Sciences had a very strong admission requirement of a PL1-level math placement.
+In the past, the Biological Sciences Department had a very strong admission requirement of a PL1-level math placement.
 With the implementation of the test optional admission pathway, this requirement is no longer in place.
 However, achievement of PL1-level math placement can be a good indicator of strong preparation in math.
-After admission to Ohio University, first-year students may transfer into a Biological Sciences major if they have earned a grade of “C” or better in both BIOS 1700 and BIOS 1705 and have a minimum accumulative GPA of 2.5 at Ohio University.
+After admission to Ohio University, first-year students may transfer into a biological sciences major if they have earned a grade of “C” or better in both BIOS 1700 and BIOS 1705 and have a minimum accumulative GPA of 2.5 at Ohio University.

 For information about changing your major to biological sciences or transfer admissions requirements, view the academic catalog.